What happens on a jury?

 - The Crown prosecutor states the defendant’s name and Crown witnesses who may be called during the trial.

-- You tell the judge if you recognise someone or an associate of any person mentioned.
+- You tell the judge if you recognise any person that has been named or an associate of any person mentioned.

 - The judge may direct the jury to elect a jury speaker, but generally you should elect your speaker at the first opportunity—usually during the first break.